Wholesale

 Learning how to scale a wholesaling business isn't about doing more.
 It's about removing yourself from the work that doesn't require you, so the work that does gets your full attention.

-Why Most Wholesalers Stall at 4-8 Deals a Month
+Why Do Most Wholesalers Stall at 4-8 Deals a Month?

 The solo wholesaler model has a hard ceiling.
 Here's the math.